 The Language of the Land

-Glance into General Manager Rodrigo Soto and Winemaker Rebekah Wineburg’s office on the fermentation level of the Quintessa winery, and the first thing you see is rocks— rows and rows of volcanic rocks, in shades of gray, ocher and ebony, some that even resemble gemstones.
+Glance into Estate Director Rodrigo Soto and Winemaker Rebekah Wineburg’s office on the fermentation level of the Quintessa winery, and the first thing you see is rocks— rows and rows of volcanic rocks, in shades of gray, ocher and ebony, some that even resemble gemstones.
 “This land has been witness to the creation of Napa Valley,” notes Rodrigo.
 “These rocks represent a microcosm of the diversity that makes our appellation so special.”

 This variation in color, texture and size of these rocks is a visual symbol of the powerful geological events that occurred on this property in ancient times and created the foundations of our landscape.